loudonadam/Mtg-optimize/README.md

 - **Deck breakdown**: The exact counts chosen for each candidate card.
 - Progress messages are printed to stderr during long runs to show deck-search and simulation completion percentages.

+### How scoring works
+Each simulated game computes a composite score designed to reward proactive starts while penalizing stumbles:

+- **Proactive play**: Casting spells and spending mana early are the backbone of the score.
+- **Board impact**: Creatures add their power, toughness, and any user-provided impact score to sustained pressure on the battlefield.
+- **Spell impact**: Non-creature spells add their impact scores immediately when cast so utility cards can outweigh raw stats.
+- **Interaction & resilience**: Removal, counterspells, and card draw tagged in the card pool add extra weight toward the total.
+- **Finishers**: Cards tagged as finishers provide a further bump.
+- **Penalties**: Missing land drops or failing to cast spells because of color issues subtract from the score.

+Average metrics are reported over all simulated games so you can see how the scoring components contributed to a deck's placement.

 ## Quick start: explore a pool of options
 1. Create a JSON config similar to `example_config.json` where each card describes the **allowed range** of copies to try:
    - `deck_size`: Target deck size (60 by default).